Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Many dog owners worry about leaving their dogs home alone while away at work, which can be a huge stress factor.
 Sometimes, one may add a dog breed to the family without knowing the specifics of the breed, such as if the breed does well being alone or gets along with other pets.
-Thankfully, the Shiba Inu is an independent breed, and an adult can be left alone for up to 8 hours and a puppy for 2 hours; however, some may be prone to separation anxiety.
+Thankfully, the Shiba Inu is an independent breed, and an adult can be left alone on average for 6-8 hours and a puppy for 2 hours, depending on their exact age and any underlying health issues.
+However, some dogs may be prone to separation anxiety.

 Let’s explore the history and characteristics of the Shiba Inu and dive into how to handle separation anxiety issues should they arise when left alone.